Editor’s note: This article was last updated 27 June 2023 to include additional information about using the CSS subgrid to style checkboxes.

 on CodePen.

-Instead of using the bare bones HTML checkbox input element, you can render it in a more visually appealing manner by applying various CSS styles to it.
+Instead of using the bare-bones HTML checkbox input element, you can render it in a more visually appealing manner by applying a variety of CSS styles.

 In this article, we discussed how you can apply different CSS styles to customize and override a checkbox’s default look and feel.
-By utilizing the different styling features covered in this article, developers and web designers can provide users with a rich visual experience using checkboxes.
+Using the different styling features covered in this article, developers and web designers can provide users with a rich visual experience using checkboxes.

 I hope you enjoyed this article, and be sure to leave a comment if you have any questions.
 Happy coding!